Accessibility Features

 Canada’s bank notes are supported by a number of accessibility features designed to help people who are blind or partially sighted recognize all five denominations with confidence.

-Vertical $10 Note
+Vertical $10 note

-The $10 bank note featuring the portrait of Viola Desmond is Canada’s first vertically oriented note, thus Canadians who are partially sighted and who use the large numerals will need to orient this note vertically to view the denomination at the correct angle.
+The $10 bank note featuring the portrait of Viola Desmond is Canada’s first vertically oriented note, thus Canadians who are partially sighted and who use the large numbers will need to orient this note vertically to view the denomination at the correct angle.

 The distinct colour of the note continues to be purple and the tactile feature is in the same position relative to the large window on the front of the note.